niloysh/open5gs-k8s/README.md

 # Deployment

-Follow these steps to deploy Open5GS on a single-node cluster (for multi-node clusters, refer to the [Multi-Node Cluster Setup]()).
+Follow these steps to deploy Open5GS on a Kubernetes cluster configured with [testbed-automator](https://github.com/niloysh/testbed-automator).

+> [!NOTE]
+> The testbed-automator defaults to a single-node cluster setup.
+However, if you prefer a multi-node cluster, follow the instructions for  [multi-node deployment](https://github.com/niloysh/testbed-automator?tab=readme-ov-file#multi-node-deployment).
+The steps below are compatible with both single-node and multi-node setups without any additional modifications.

 ## Step 1: Create a namespace for deploying Open5GS
 We will create a namespace for deploying all Open5GS components.